 The NG-RAN node initiates the procedure by sending the MT COMMUNICATION HANDLING REQUEST message to the AMF.

-If the 5GC Action IE is included in the MT COMMUNICATION HANDLING REQUEST message and set to "HLCom Activate", the AMF shall activate MT communication handling as specified in TS 23.501 [9] and take into account the NR Paging Long eDRX Information for RRC INACTIVE IE when applying MT communication handling as specified in TS 38.304 [12] and TS 23.502 [10].
+If the 5GC Action IE included in the MT COMMUNICATION HANDLING REQUEST message is set to "HLCom Activate", the AMF shall activate MT communication handling as specified in TS 23.501 [9] and take into account the NR Paging Long eDRX Information for RRC INACTIVE IE when applying MT communication handling as specified in TS 38.304 [12] and TS 23.502 [10].

-If the 5GC Action IE is included in the MT COMMUNICATION HANDLING REQUEST message and set to "HLCom Deactivate", the AMF shall deactivate MT communication handling as specified in TS 23.501 [9].
+If the 5GC Action IE included in the MT COMMUNICATION HANDLING REQUEST message is set to "HLCom Deactivate", the AMF shall deactivate MT communication handling as specified in TS 23.501 [9].

 8.3.13.3 Unsuccessful Operation